automuteus/deploy/README.md

 - Install [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) on the machine you will be using to host AutoMuteUs
 - Download the [`docker-compose.yml`](docker-compose.yml) from this repository, and create a `.env` file in the same directory that will contain your Environment Variables.
 On Linux/UNIX systems you can use `touch .env` to create this file, but a template [`sample.env`](sample.env) is provided in this repository for reference.
 - Provide your specific Environment Variables in the `.env` file, as relevant to your configuration.
 Please see the Environment Variables reference further down in this Readme for details, as well as the [`sample.env`](sample.env) provided.
-- Run `docker-compose pull`.
+- Run `docker compose pull`.
 This will download the latest built Docker images from Dockerhub that are required to run AutoMuteUs.
-- Run `docker-compose up -d` to start all the containers required for AutoMuteUs to function.
-The containers will now be running in the background, but you can view the logs for the containers using `docker-compose logs`, or `docker-compose logs -f` to follow along as new log entries are generated.
+- Run `docker compose up -d` to start all the containers required for AutoMuteUs to function.
+The containers will now be running in the background, but you can view the logs for the containers using `docker compose logs`, or `docker compose logs -f` to follow along as new log entries are generated.

 ## unRAID